 - This course offers a unique opportunity to obtain a qualification in the fields of Animal Behaviour and Animal Welfare delivered by world class scientists.

-- In contrast to most MSc programmes at other UK universities, we will provide students with an extensive range of lectures in a variety of topics (for details see Programme Content).
+- In contrast to most MSc programmes at other UK universities, we will provide students with an extensive range of lectures on a variety of topics, and offer the opportunity to choose between a research project and a research placement to complete the MSc.

 In addition, an understanding of animal behaviour is of fundamental importance to safeguard animal welfare.
 Thus, the study of animal behaviour provides the foundation for successful conservation and to increase and regulate the welfare of both domestic and wild animals.
 The course covers a wide range of animals, from insects to primates, taking in companion and farm animals.
 Thus, there is something of interest for everyone.